ICU Presentation

 Structuring your patient presentation clearly ensures seamless communication and reduces confusion among your team members.
 This template is pre-formatted with subjective information, objective information, and plan sections for each body system- allowing you to save time formatting and focus on the key results.

-Whether you like to keep your work digital or are a fan of pen and paper, this template can help you.
-Utilize the fillable PDF template, or print it out and fill it in by hand if you prefer.
+Whether you like to work digitally or prefer pen and paper, this template can help.
+Use the fillable PDF template, or print it out and fill it in by hand if you prefer.

-The template not only organizes your information, it is also formatted in the order you would typically present this information- with key patient information at the beginning to orient your team to the patient’s condition, followed by more detailed system reviews.
+The template not only organizes your information but is also formatted in the order you would typically present it—with key patient information at the beginning to orient your team to the patient's condition, followed by more detailed system reviews.

 Which systems should I cover in the Systems Review?